-A comparison of the long particle model with DNS for a circular particle is given in figures 22 and 23.
-In these constrained simulations we fix the y position of the particle and compute the dynamic evolution to equilibrium at R=20.
-The diameter of the particle in figure 22 is 1 cm and in 23 it is 0.5 cm.
+A comparison of the long particle model with DNS for a circular particle is given in figure 22 and 23.
+In these constrained simulations we fix the y position of the particle and compute the dynamic evolution to equilibrium at R = 20.
+The diameter of the particle in figure 22 is 1 cm and in figure 23 it is 0.5 cm.
 The profiles in the figures are at equilibrium and on a cross-section through the centre of the particle.
-The agreement
+The agreement is rather better than might have been anticipated given the severe assumptions required in the model.
+The agreement is quite good away from the centreline, even close to the wall.
+Equations (7.2-7.6) can be recommended for an analytical approximation for the velocity of a circular particle in Poiseuille flow.